 The holiday season is a time conducive to the spread of viruses.
 There are many ways to protect against them.

 The holiday season is synonymous with merriment, not only for humans, but for germs as well!
-The numerous get-togethers make it very easy for these unwelcome guests to crash the party without a formal invitation!
+The large number of get-togethers make it very easy for these unwelcome guests to crash the party without a formal invitation!
 They take advantage of close contact such as hugs, kisses, and handshakes to spread from one person to the next.
 The result: an infection that wasn't on your gift list!

 When your health isn't up to par during the holidays, you don't feel much like celebrating.
 You're also less excited by the prospect of a new year filled with possibilities.
 Fortunately, there are ways to avoid getting sick during this crucial time.

 If you have symptoms of COVID-19, it is best to stay home to avoid spreading the virus to others, especially if you have tested positive on a rapid test.
 If neither you nor anyone close to you has symptoms of COVID-19, you can probably take part in a gathering, but it is imperative that you follow all public health recommendations if there are any (restricting the number of people, frequency of gatherings, physical distancing rules, wearing a mask, etc.).